A2Amir/Experimental-Design/README.md

    3. If you have some control, then you have a **quasi-experiment**.
-One example of this is when a video game company rolls out a patch to modify character and item attributes.This may then have an effect on character and item popularity, since everyone is affected in the same way and We only have one group to track and there's no control group and in our analysis, we can only compare the games ecosystem from before the patch and from after the patch.
-If we do see changes then there is the possibility for other factors to have caused these changes not just the patch itself.
+One example of this is when a video game company rolls out a patch to modify character and item attributes.This may then have an effect on character and item popularity, since everyone is affected in the same way and We have only one group to track and there's no control group in our analysis, we can only compare the games ecosystem from before the patch and from after the patch.
+If we see changes then there is the possibility for other factors to have caused these changes not just the patch itself.

  <p align="center">
 <img src="imgs/4.PNG" height="300" weight="500"/>